mondem0/roblox-codex-test/README.md

 1. Publish the game or run **Play** in Studio.
 2. When Play starts, the auto-generated HUD should appear with tower slots, money, lives, a wave counter, and a `Start` button.
-3. Use the tower selection screen that pops up to assign three towers to the slots and confirm the loadout.
+3. Use the tower selection screen that pops up to assign three different towers to the slots and confirm the loadout.
 The shop buttons should update to the towers you chose.
 4. Click a tower button, position the preview over the ground, and click to place it.
 Towers should appear under the `workspace.Towers` folder.
 5. Start the waves.
 Enemies spawn at `EnemySpawn`, follow your waypoint path, and take damage from towers.
 6. Press **`X`** while aiming the preview to cancel placement without spending money.